 Packing up a moving truck can be a daunting task, but with the right preparation and help, it doesn't have to be.
 The amount of time it takes to pack up a moving truck depends on the size of the truck and the size of your home.
 Generally, a 10-foot truck can be packed in about an hour, while a 16-foot truck may take two hours, a 20-foot truck three hours, and a 24-foot truck four hours.
 Larger homes may require more time, up to a week, while smaller homes can usually be packed in a day or less.

-Leave the heavy lifting to the professionals.
-After you pack your house, full-service carriers will safely load everything onto the truck, including any appliances you carry with you.
+When it comes to packing up your home, it's best to leave the heavy lifting to the professionals.
+Full-service carriers will safely load everything onto the truck, including any appliances you carry with you.
 When you arrive at your new home, they will also unload the truck.
-Getting everything on and off the truck is actually one of the simplest tasks offered by full-service carriers.
+Charging and discharging should not take more than an hour or an hour and a half.

 The extra time this will take for your move depends on the distance between you and your new home.
 It's important to keep certain items handy when packing up your home, such as a mattress bag to cover the mattress and movable straps to keep items in place.
 Having a handful of trained packers means your belongings get ready for transport significantly faster than you could on your own.
 Interstate moves can take days, as the truck travels across the country, compared to half a day or full day for a local move.